UPPMAX/HPC-python/docs/isolated.rst

    - You can create one for each project and no problem if the two projects require different versions.
    - You can remove the environment and create a new one, if not needed or with errors.

 ``conda`` works as an isolated environment.
-Below we present the ``pip`` way with "virtual environments"!
-This is the only recommended way at HPC2N!
+Below we present the ``pip`` way with "virtual environments", as well as installing using setup.py!
+Installing with a virtual environment is the only recommended way at HPC2N!

 Virtual environment - venv (UPPMAX)
 -----------------------------------